 The OECD/Eurostat manual on eco-industries includes this kind of labels within the "resource management group".
-In the manual these activities are defined in a very generic way as

-Differently from CEPA activities, these "sustainable" activities are not defined on the basis of the technical nature of the measure carried out for the environment; they seem to be defined on the basis of the ISIC sector where the environmental measures are undertaken.
+In the manual the "sustainable" activities at issue are defined in a very generic way as corresponding to the presence of measures (equipments, technologies, specific materials, goods, services) "which reduce the negative environmental impact" of agriculture, fisheries, etc., No example is provided with reference to any of these "sustainable" activities and, differently from CEPA activities, they are identified on the basis of the ISIC sector where the environmental measures are undertaken.